-A quick search online will show you a variety of opinions from fitness enthusiasts and advocates regarding calorie counting for weight loss.
+A quick search online will show you a variety of opinions from fitness enthusiasts and advocates regarding counting calories for weight loss.
 One side says it’s the best way to shed extra pounds in today’s age of fad diets and ‘lose-weight-quick’ programs.
-Others advise against it as it’s supposedly not sustainable, pointing to ‘better’ alternative methods.
+Others advise against its supposedly unsustainability.

 With these differing sides making strong and valid arguments, which should you pay attention to?
-Should you even consider calorie counting?
+And should you even consider counting calories?

 The basics of calorie counting